-State of the art and current interest in computer network
+State of the art and current interest in computer network.

-Integration of software engineering principles to prepare for software engineering project to get the output which in the pro ject proposal.
+2110797 Per-Master Project in Software 3(0-0-12) Engineering Condition : Consent of Faculty Integration of software engineering principles to prepare for software engineering project to get the output which in the project proposal.